Praba Pilar bio

 and in UC Santa Cruz's Social Change Across Borders Conference.

-Ms. Pilar is currently finalizing a doctoral program at UC Davis in Performance Studies, with designated emphases in Studies in Performance Practice as Research and in Feminist Theory and Research, and is recipient
+Ms. Pilar has a PhD in Performance Studies, with designated emphases in Studies in Performance Practice as Research and in Feminist Theory and Research from the University of California, Davis.
+She is recipient

 of the UC Davis President's Pre-Doctoral Award (2007-2011), a Puffin Foundation Grant (2004), the Creative